rundeck/docs/docs/manual/workflow-steps/loop-plugins.md

 The input JSON array must be a simple key/value JSON array:

 ````
 [
   {"id":"1","name":"test 1"},
   {"id":"2","name":"test 2"}
 ]
 ````

 Then, the script will run for each of JSON object included in the input array.
 Inside the inline scripts you can capture the variables from each JSON object using the following convention ($vars.key):

 ````
 set -e
-token="@option.token"
+token="@option.token@"
 id="$vars.id"
 name="$vars.name"